Zenlytic/zenlytic-docs/docs/4_data_modeling/92_dimension_group.md

 `label`: The label of the dimension group is what shows up to the end users of your data model.
 If not specified it defaults to the name of the dimension group.

 `description`: The description of the dimension group.
 This is shown in the UI and can help end users understand what the field represents.
+When this is set and the `zoe_description` property is not set, this will be shown to Zoë.
+Use this to provide context to Zoë on how to use the field correctly.

 `zoe_description`: The description of the dimension group shown to Zoë.
 If not set, Zoë uses `description` instead.
 If set, this replaces `description` for Zoë only.
 End users will still see `description` in the UI.
+Use this to provide context to Zoë on how to use the field correctly.

 `hidden`: A yes (or true) indicates that this field should be hidden in the user interface.
 If a field is hidden it can still be referenced in the data model, despite not appearing to end users as a selectable field.
 The default is "no" which shows the field in the UI.